 Are there places to go shopping in Canggu?

 We get asked this question a lot.
 And we are happy to tell you that yes, yes and yes, there are plenty of places to go shopping in Canggu.
 And best of all you don’t have to go all the way to Seminyak to shop.

 You can start by paying a visit to Love Anchor which has a variety of hipster boutiques and surf shops as well as places to buy handmade bags and sarongs.
-Do not miss out on Old Man’s (every last Sunday of the month), La Laguna’s and Samadi’s markets.
+Do not miss out on Old Man’s (every last Sunday of the month) and Samadi’s markets.
 You will find a lot of interesting products from expats and entrepreneurs all over the world.

-Batu Bolong’s trendy boutiques extend all the way from Betelnut to the beach.
+Batu Bolong and Berawa have plenty of trendy boutiques that extend all the way to the beach.
 Park your motorbike at the huge parking space at Batu Bolong and go window shopping.
 Echo Beach also has some interesting boutiques and street stalls just next to the beach.
 You can find chic dresses, local sarongs and comfy summer clothes.
 And let’s not forget the chic bikinis.
 For the surf fanatics, Boardriders shop at Echo Beach offers anything from boards to wax to fins to boardshorts and bikinis.
-Last but not least, you should also check out the little boutiques that have recently opened at Pura Batu Mejan street as well as the trendy shops of Berawa street.
 (More information on shopping in Bali here.)